 Protein Smoothie Recipes for the Best Workout Recovery

-By Marnie Kunz
+By Marnie Kunz,

 If you’re looking for protein smoothie recipes to improve your muscle recovery after workouts, here are three recipes for you, with many options for variations.
 As a trainer and running coach, I often get asked about diet, and one of the most important elements of eating enough to fuel your workouts is protein.
 Protein is also important to build muscle, combat muscle deterioration that happens with aging, and makes you feel full for longer.
-Learn more about the benefits of protein and when to have protein smoothies when you work out, as well as find my top protein smoothie recipes below.
+Learn more about the benefits of protein and when to have protein smoothies when you work out, as well as find my top protein smoothie recipes with lots of flavor below.

 Benefits of Protein